twshutech/Binary-Tree/README.md

     1 2 4 5

 Write a function solution(h, q)
-  - where h is the height of the perfect tree of converters and q is a list of positive integers representing different flux converters
+  - h is the height of the perfect tree of converters.
+  - q is a list of positive integers representing different flux converters.
-  - which returns a list of integers p where each element in p is the label of the converter that sits on top of the respective converter in q, or -1 if there is no such converter.
+  - Function returns a list of integers p where each element in p is the label of the converter that sits on top of the respective converter in q, or -1 if there is no such converter.
 For example, solution(3, [1, 4, 7]) would return the converters above the converters at indexes 1, 4, and 7 in a perfect binary tree of height 3, which is [3, 6, -1].

 The domain of the integer h is 1 <= h <= 30,